 Bill Oetinger was born and raised in Portland and attended the University of Oregon, where he majored in Journalism.
-But he has lived most of his adult life in the San Francisco Bay Area.
-He has been cycling for all of that adult life, rolling out—so far—well over 200,000 miles.
+He has lived most of his adult life in the San Francisco Bay Area.
+He has been cycling for all of that adult life, rolling out—so far—well over 250,000 miles.

-Since 1992, Bill has been either Chair or Co-chair of the prestigious Terrible Two Double Century, one of the most challenging one-day rides in America.
+From 1992 through 2019, Bill was either Chair or Co-chair of the prestigious Terrible Two Double Century, one of the most challenging one-day rides in America.
 He has completed a number of double centuries and over 400 centuries.
 Long, hard rides aside, he is happiest knocking off a 60-mile tour stage with his friends.

 Bill lives with his wife Kathy on a rural acre outside the little town of Sebastopol in Sonoma County, 60 miles north of the Golden Gate.
-When not busy with his various cycling endeavors, he works as a commercial illustrator and plays around as a backyard putterer and an occasional artistic doodler.
-For a look at his portfolio, click here.
+When not busy with his various cycling endeavors, he has worked as a commercial illustrator and plays around as a backyard putterer and an occasional artistic doodler.
+For a look at his art portfolios, click here.